deanrad/polyrhythm/README.md

 # Declare Your Timing, Don't Code It

-Most of the time, app code around timing is usually baked into the syntax and shape of applications, and is so extremely hard to change.
-Either a function is an `async function(){}` — and all its callers are — or it's not.
-The same goes for generators, marked with `function*() {}`.
+Most of the time, app code around timing is extremely hard to change.
+It can be a large impact to the codebase to add `async` to a function declaration, or turn a function into a generator with `function*() {}`.
+That impact can 'hard-code' in latency or unadaptable behaviors.
+And relying on framework features like the timing difference between `useEffect` and `useLayoutEffect` can make code vulnerable to framework changes, and make it harder to test.

-Primitives like async functions and generators are lesser known, and tricky to get right- with more time required to read and change then we would like.
-Wouldn't it be great if we could abstract that timing information about the function and simply apply it as metadata? `polyrhythm` gives you 5 concurrency modes you can plug in trivially as configuration parameters.
+`polyrhythm` gives you 5 concurrency modes you can plug in trivially as configuration parameters.
 See it's effect on the "Increment Async" behavior in the [Redux Counter Example](https://codesandbox.io/s/poly-redux-counter-solved-m5cm0).

+The listener option `mode` allows you to control the concurrency behavior of a listener declaratively, and is important for making polyrhythm so adaptible to desired timing outcomes.
+For an autocomplete or session timeout, the `replace` mode is appropriate.
+For other use cases, `serial`, `parallel` or `ignore` may be appropriate.<br/>`listen('user/activity', () => concat(after(9000, 'Your session is about to expire'), after(1000, 'Your session has expired')), { mode: 'replace' })`

 If async effects were sounds, this diagram shows how they might overlap/queue/cancel each other.